Scapegoat Counseling & Therapy

 With the right help you can move past the pain and create the life you want and deserve!

-- Learning to become more assertive with family members, so you increase the chances of creating respectful boundaries, and decrease vulnerability to more scapegoating.
+- Learning to become more assertive with family members and others, so you increase the chances of creating respectful boundaries, and decrease vulnerability to more scapegoating.

 - Becoming more skilled at pinpointing your strengths, and being able to quickly remind yourself of your good qualities, should you start to believe you are ‘the bad guy’.